cbrown24/trade-aggregator/README.md

 ## Assignment
 ```
-The purpose of this exercise is to Accept or Reject trades **grouped by CorrelationID based** on a limit.
+Tool which Accepts or Rejects trades grouped by CorrelationID based on a limit.

 **Assumptions and edge cases:**